monsoonmaelstrom/book2/book2.md

 I wasn’t using any magic.
 I haven’t used any magic since before we got back to Branton.
 How did he know where I was?
 Amelia?
 Maybe.
 I’ll have to ask her.
 But if not… I don’t like the implications of that.

 “What did he do?”
-Liam asks.
+Liam inquires.
 “I felt magic rolling out from him, but I don’t know what it was.”

 “I have no idea.
 I’ve never felt anything like it in my life.
 It almost felt like a sounding.”